Cleistocactus smaragdiflorus (F.A.C.Weber) Britton & Rose

 Cereus smaragdiflorus, Cleistocactus ferrarii, Cereus baumannii var. smaragdiflorus, Cereus colubrinus var. smaragdiflorus

-Cleistocactus smaragdiflorus is a multi-stemmed cactus densely branched at the base and up to 6.6 feet (2 m) tall.
-The stems are usually erect, up to 3 inches (7.5 cm) in diameter with 12 to 16 ribs with closely set areoles and spines.
+Cleistocactus smaragdiflorus is a multi-stemmed cactus densely branched at the base.
+It grows up to 6.6 feet (2 m) tall.
+The stems are usually erect, up to 3 inches (7.5 cm) in diameter, and have 12 to 16 ribs with closely set areoles and spines.
 Flowers are red to pinkish, tubular, up to 4 inches (10 cm) inches long, and up to 0.5 inches (1.2 cm) in diameter.

 How to Grow and Care